On Diffusion Modeling for Anomaly Detection: Preliminaries

 \section{Preliminaries}

-Our methodology focuses on detecting so-called \emph{point anomalies} in unsupervised and semi-supervised settings.
-Point anomalies are contrasted with \emph{group anomalies} that refer to unusual characteristics in a collection of related data instances, as opposed to individual data points, and \emph{contextual anomalies}, where anomalies are identified when conditioned on their (e.g., temporal or spatial) context.

-Another classification based on the availability of labelled data is also relevant. \emph{Supervised} setting is similar to binary classification with unbalanced classes since the number of anomalies in the data is generally a fraction of the total number of samples.
+A classification of anomaly detection methods is based on the availability of labelled data. \emph{Supervised} setting is similar to binary classification with unbalanced classes since the number of anomalies in the data is generally a small fraction of the total number of samples.
 This setup is limited to the identification of known anomalies.
-The more challenging \emph{unsupervised} setting often makes assumptions about the data-generation process.
+The more challenging \emph{unsupervised} setting assumes that the data is a mix of normal and anomalies, without access to labels.
+Methods in this category often make assumptions about the data-generation process.
 Therefore, embedding techniques and deep generative models are prime candidates.
-However, a challenge for deep models is the fact that they can model the anomalies within the input data, making the task of identifying them harder.

-A middle ground between supervised and unsupervised is \emph{semi-supervised} or \emph{one-class classification} setting, where one could assume access to normal samples during training, yet anomalies of unknown nature can exist at inference time.
+However, a challenge for deep models is the fact that they tend to model the anomalies within the input data more easily, making the task of identifying them harder.
+A middle ground between supervised and unsupervised is \emph{semi-supervised} or \emph{one-class classification} setting, where one has access to purely normal samples during training, yet anomalies of unknown nature can exist at inference time.
 Perhaps confusingly, the term semi-supervised is also used when partial labelling of anomalies is available during the training.
 In this work, we are interested in identifying anomalies with an unknown distribution and therefore do not assume access to any label information for outliers.
+That is we consider both unsupervised and the one-class classification version of semi-supervised anomaly detection.